samilboyalikli/learning-archive/DB's/dataset_duplication/README.md

 ### DATA DUPLICATION
 We will duplicate the dataset with dask in this file.
 Before of that I try to do it with PySpark.
 But because of many reason (there was so variable to set) I falled.
-Afterward with my seniors advice, I tried to dublicate dataset with Dask.
+Afterward with my seniors advice, I tried to duplicate dataset with Dask.

 Here important to care on channels of modules.
 Because I got so many errors.
 When I made sure to set the same channel between the installed modules, the errors stopped.
 ***